LSEG-API-Samples/Example.RDPLibrary.DotNet.RdpRealTimePricing/README.md

 ![TREPLogin](images/RadZenTrepLogin.png)

 Once the user clicks the Login button, it will call a method defined under @code block.
-Below is a callback method OnSubmitAsync that login to the server by using method InitWebSOcketConnectionAsync.
+Below is a callback method OnSubmitAsync that login to the server by using method InitWebSocketConnectionAsync.
 There are callback messages returned to the OnSession callback function and we can define the action based on the Session EventCode.
 For instance, if Login is a success, the application will navigate the user to page named "marketpricerate" which is the main page to shows UI for getting input RIC and display stock prices.

 ```c#
 Task OnSubmitAsync()